beatwad/mcp_docker_kaggle_server/README.md

 # Kaggle-MCP: Kaggle API Integration for Docker

-Fork of [this](https://github.com/54yyyu/kaggle-mcp) repository which works inside Docker.
+Fork of [this](https://github.com/54yyyu/kaggle-mcp) repository which was modified to run inside Docker container.

 ## Prerequisites